-- A Fires that are fueled by materials that leave a residue when they burn: paper, wood, cloth, rubber, and certain plastics. - B Fires that involve flammable liquids and gases: gasoline, paint thinner, kitchen grease, propane and acetylene. - C Fires that involve energized electrical wiring or equipment.
-If electricity to the equipment is turned off, a class C fire becomes one of the other two class fires.
+- A Fires that are fueled by materials that leave a residue when they burn: paper, wood, cloth, rubber, and certain plastics. - Fires that involve flammable liquids and gases: gasoline, paint thinner, kitchen grease, propane and acetylene.

+two class fires.

+Fires that involve energized electrical wiring or equipment.
+If electricity to the equipment is turned off, a class C fire becomes one of the other